 Concept Plans & Designs

 The projected design for The Summit is based on multiple community surveys, a thorough market and operations analysis conducted by Ballard*King & Associates, and feedback from residents and visitors to Sullivan County.
-Using the collected information, Loyalsock Foundation volunteers worked with professional guidance from Kimmel Bogrette Architecture + Site to design the main facility for The Summit: Center for Wellness.
+Using the collected information, Loyalsock Foundation volunteers worked with professional guidance from Kimmel Architecture to design the main facility for The Summit: Center for Wellness.

 This is a concept design that will continue to evolve to achieve our mission of bringing health and wellness to everyone in our community.